 The people at the centre of abuse and neglect

-During the Inquiry period, many kāinga and Pacific communities needed support to care for their children, young people and adults at home or within their community.
+During the Inquiry period, many kainga and Pacific communities needed support to care for their children, young people and adults at home or within their community.
 Without this support, many Pacific children, young people and adults were placed in State and / or faith-based institutions.

 People placed in care needed support, strong protection and to be safeguarded against abuse and neglect.
 Instead, many were placed in care facilities with institutional environments and practices that heightened the risk of abuse and neglect.